-All Department schools are rolled into what's known as a Complex: A high school and the elementary and middle schools that feed into it.
+All Department schools belong to a Complex — it is a high school and the elementary and middle schools that feed into it.
 Anywhere from two to four Complexes are grouped into a Complex Area, which has its own Complex Area Superintendent (CAS) and support staff.
 The CAS reports to the Deputy Superintendent in the state office.
 View the

 Complex Area directory.

-Provides a focused and responsive system of supports, backed by data, to strengthen the academic, social, emotional and physical well-being of all students, with the goal of maximizing student achievement.
+The Comprehensive Student Support System (CSSS) provides a focused and responsive system of tiered supports, backed by data, to strengthen the academic, social, emotional and physical well-being of all students, with the goal of maximizing student achievement.

 Students eligible for

 special education and related services receive specially designed instruction based on their Individualized Education Program (IEP).
 Students between the ages of 3 and 22 are placed in the least restrictive environment to benefit from a free and appropriate public education.
 The Department also serves students who have

 Student safety is a chief concern at our schools.
 Children must feel safe to maximize their potential.

 All cultures and languages are valuable resources.
 Multilingualism creates learning environments that draw from the rich linguistic diversity and cultural strengths of Hawai‘i’s students to support and develop English Learners and non-English Learners alike.

 The Hawaiian Studies program provides curriculum support and resources in the instruction and learning of Hawaiian culture, history and language across K-12.
 The Hawaiian Language Immersion Program provides educational instruction, assessment and learning experiences in the Hawaiian language.
 Nā Hopena A‘o is a systemwide framework to develop the skills, behaviors and dispositions that are reminiscent of Hawaiʻi’s unique context, and to honor the qualities and values of the indigenous language and culture of Hawaiʻi.